ToJans/tojans.me.dev/source/_posts/2014-01-13-enjoyed-programmer-anarchy-looking-for-the-next-project.markdown

 Business is business, and while it might a few months sooner then provisioned, I had a blast and I hope they did too.

-I will now continue working on the FoundationDB Erlang driver for the rest of the month, and that should be it (for now).
+I will now continue working on the [open source FoundationDB Erlang driver](https://github.com/happypancake/fdb-erlang) for the rest of the month, and that should be it (for now).

 ### About the future of HappyPancake